evoraglobal/sieraapi-docs/source/includes/_consumption.md

 **Overlap Matches**
 Consumption records which were rejected as existing records overlap the start and end dates of existing consumption records.

+**Instance Errors**
+Consumption records which failed to delete because the associated meter or asset does not exist in the API-caller's SIERA instance

 **Other Errors**
 Consumption records which were rejected along with the reason for the rejection.